ctu-mrs/ctu-mrs.github.io/docs/simulation/howto.md

 ## Attention please

 **Following commands are not meant to be issued manually.**
-Normally, we automate all of it; please follow to the end of this page for more info.
+Typically, we automate all of it; please follow to the end of this page for more info.
-People usually miss this information, what should we do to attract you attention here?
+People usually miss this information, what should we do to attract your attention here?

 ## 1. running the Gazebo simulator